hummat/hummat.github.io/_posts/2020-07-17-a-sense-of-uncertainty.md

 The first question coming to mind if confronted with the concept of a Bayesian Neural Network is, why even bother? _My standard Neural Networks are working just fine, thank you!_ The answer is, that the world itself is inherently uncertain and a run-of-the-mill Neural Net has no idea what it’s talking about when it classifies your cat as a Ferrari with $99.9\\%$ certainty.

 When confronted with a difficult problem like “_What did you eat on Monday two weeks ago?_” you will probably preface whatever answer comes to mind with a _“I’m not quite sure but I think…”_ or _“It could have been…”_.
 A standard Neural Net can’t do this.
-It’s more like to conclude _“She often eats spaghetti, so that’s what it was!”_
+It’s more likely to conclude _“She often eats spaghetti, so that’s what it was!”_

 **A note for the critical among you:** You might object that even a standard Neural Network returns a score for each class it’s predicting and you might be tempted to treat those numbers as probabilities of being correct, but there are at least two problems: